renuka-rajpuria/jobot/README.md

 6. If you've set up a Vercel project, any changes made to the `main` branch of your repository will get pushed automatically

-**NOTE**: If you'd like to contribute your changes back to the original repository https://github.com/jovianhq/jobot, please [create a pull request from your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
-We welcome community contributions to Jobot!
+**NOTE**: If you'd like to contribute your changes back to the original repository https://github.com/Karunyahq/K-Bot, please [create a pull request from your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+We welcome community contributions to K-Bot!

 Check out our course for a deatailed walkthrough of the codebase: https://howotobuildanai.com

 ## Disclaimer

-\* Jobot can't do "everything" just yet, but it soon will. 😉
+\* K-Bot can't do "everything" just yet, but it soon will. 😉